nautobot/nautobot/nautobot/docs/development/apps/api/models/index.md

     Default support for Contact and Team assignment was removed from `django.db.models.Model` and `BaseModel`.
 The mixin class `ContactMixin` has been added to be used by `BaseModel` subclasses that want to be assignable to Contacts and Teams.
 All subclasses of `OrganizationalModel` and `PrimaryModel` include this mixin and therefore default to supporting Contact and Team assignment.

 +++ 2.3.0
-    Support for Static Groups was added to `OrganizationalModel` and `PrimaryModel`.
-The mixin class `StaticGroupMixin` (included in both of those base classes) has been added to be used by `BaseModel` subclasses that want to be assignable to Static Groups.

-+++ 2.3.0
-    Support for Saved Views was added to `OrganizationalModel` and `PrimaryModel`.
-The mixin class `SavedViewMixin` (included in both of those base classes) has been added to be used by `BaseModel` subclasses that want to be assignable to Saved Views.
+    Support for Static Groups and Saved Views was added to `OrganizationalModel` and `PrimaryModel`.
+The mixin class `StaticGroupMixin` and `SavedViewMixin` (included in both of those base classes) have been added to be used by `BaseModel` subclasses that want to be assignable to Static Groups and to be Saved View capable.

 Below is an example `models.py` file containing a basic model with two character fields: